dimaslanjaka/static-blog-generator/src-posts/Genshin Impact/Update/update-genshin-impact-2.1.0-2.3.0.md

 After you have all the files, you can start the updating process.

-*   First, open the Genshin Impact launcher, and make sure it is updated.
+*   Firstly, open the **Genshin Impact** launcher, and make sure it is updated.
 This means, that the launcher version is updated, and not the game version.
 This is automatic, and you will be prompted.
 *   Now, click on the **Update** button, and then click **Pause**, after a few seconds.
 *   Close the launcher, and make sure it isn’t running in the background.
 You can also check if it is running in the taskbar, close it from there too.

 ![If you want to update to Genshin Impact 2.3.0 manually, you will need to close the launcher from the taskbar as well.](update-genshin-impact-1.5.1-1.6.0/Genshin-Impact-in-Taskbar.png)

-Genshin Impact running in the taskbar
+> Genshin Impact running in the taskbar > right click > exit

-Now, head over to the following location
+Now, go to the following location

 **C:\\Program Files\\Genshin Impact\\Genshin Impact Game\\**